Argonaemo/100-days-of-code/log.md

 **Today Progress**: Making some testing with chai in ganache, and also seting up some function helper.

 **Thoughts** Getting tired but the grind must go 💪

+### Day 10: 23 January 2022

+**Today Progress**: Making some function so our user can buy our token with ether and making some event.

+**Thoughts** Wow day 10 proud of myself 😁, Just learning many things beside my code today, can't wait to learn more things.